 Dyer, Nevada - Alfalfa

-Declining water tables, increasing pumping costs, as well as wind and evaporation loss led John Maurer, the farm manager, to investigate ways to reduce water use and still retain successful yield levels.
+Triple D Ranch is located in the high valley of Dyer, Nevada USA where the weather is dry and windy, with little to no rainfall and very low humidity.
+Declining water tables, increasing pumping costs, as well as wind and evaporation loss led Maurer, the Farm Manager, to investigate ways to reduce water use and still retain successful yield levels.

 Southwest Arizona - Alfalfa & Sugarbeets

-Farmers in the region are irrigating around 6000 hours a year and farming 12 months out of the year, so most are looking for ways to lower their pumping costs.
+Farmers in the region are irrigating around 6,000 hours a year and farming 12 months out of the year, so most are looking for ways to lower their pumping costs.

 Mingo, Kansas - Corn, Wheat and Soybeans

-Since converting, Bob has been able to farm 50% more corn (a total of 120 acres) with just 250-300 gpm.
+Bob’s dealer helped him convert his pivot to LEPA Close Spacing using the LDN Shroud.
 The first conversion had a payback of 1 year with $6.50/bu. corn.
 However, with current $3.00/bu levels that is stretched to 2-3 years for a payback.
 Much shorter than many other farm machinery investments.

 Close Spacing Wins the Irrigation Association's Vanguard Award